EtimfonIkpong/Polymarket-Hyperliquid-Hedgers/README.md

-# Polymarket × Hyperliquid HIP-3 Hedging Research
+# Polymarket Hedging Research

-An on-chain investigation into whether traders who bet on Polymarket's Finance-category markets simultaneously hold correlated perpetual positions on Hyperliquid's HIP-3 builder-deployed exchanges — specifically trade.xyz, where the same real-world assets (NVDA, GOLD, SP500, TSLA, etc.) are tradeable as on-chain perpetual futures.
+This is an on-chain analysis carried out to check whether traders who bet on Polymarket's Finance-category markets simultaneously hold correlated perpetual positions on Hyperliquid's HIP-3 builder-deployed exchanges, specifically trade.xyz, where the same real-world assets (NVDA, GOLD, SP500, TSLA, etc.) are tradeable as on-chain perpetual futures.

 ---